larylc/DreamWorks-Disney-or-Pixar/README.md

 `animation_company_data.csv`: Data set of the average value of finance, reception, duration, and impact metrics for each studio.

 The sentiment analysis performed for this project was aimed at determining how positive or negative the language used to describe the movie plots was.
-This process involved 4 steps: stripping the plot summary data into single words, removing inconsequential words (names, articles, prepositions, etc), joining the words with dictionaries/lexicon that have labeled the valence of our keywords, and calculating the overall sentiment for each studio.
+This process involved 4 steps: stripping the plot summary data into single words, removing inconsequential words (names, articles, prepositions, etc), joining the words with dictionaries/lexicon that have labeled the valence of our keywords, and calculating the average overall movie sentiment for each studio.

 Topic modeling uses a statistical model to uncover abstract topics from textual data.
 The framework I specifically used was Latent Dirichlet Allocation (LDA) and it involved: taking the studio grouped keywords from the earlier data preparation, generating a document term matrix, and using that matrix to generate the probabilities that each word is associated with a particular topic.